aditeyabaral/word2vec-c/README.md

 Note - All changes will also be pushed to [NLPC](https://github.com/aditeyabaral/NLPC).

-## How does it work?
+# How does it work?

-## Compilation
+To use Word2Vec-C, simply include the word2vec.h header file in your code.
+Compile your code with ```-lm``` to link with the required ```math.h``` header file. <br>

+Alternatively, you can also compile the source code files included.

+## Compiling from Source Code

-To make compilation easy, a simple shell script has been included.
+To compile Word2Vec-C with your source code, compile your files with all the dependency files.
+Replace w2v.c with your file(s).
+For easy compilation, a simple shell script has been included.
 Run the following commands:<br>

 ```sh
 $ chmod +x compile.sh
 $ ./compile.sh